ICanBoogie/ICanBoogie/README.md

 The minimum requirement is PHP 5.4.

-ICanBoogie has been tested with Apache HTTP server on Linux, MacOS and Windows operating systems.
+ICanBoogie has been tested with Apache HTTP server on Linux, MacOS, and Windows operating systems.
 The Apache server must support URL rewriting.